alexlogorz/alix-cli/README.md

 ## Installation

-To install and run alix cli, follow these steps:
+Before you begin, make sure you have [NodeJs](https://nodejs.org/en/download/package-manager) installed on your machine.
+After installation, follow these steps:

 1. Clone the repository:
    ```bash